chakradharmannepalli/DevOps/Shell_Scripting/README.md

     ls -a
     ls -ltr

-# ⚡️ The Ultimate Shell Scripting & CLI Toolkit

-This guide compiles essential and advanced command-line utilities for efficient system administration, diagnostics, and development in Unix-like environments.

----

-## 📜 I. Shell Scripting Fundamentals: Tips & Tricks

 Mastering the terminal starts with Bash itself.
 These concepts are the foundation for automating tasks using the tools listed below.